camunda/zeebe-process-test/README.md

 1. It will create and start the in memory engine.
 This will be a new engine for each test case.
 2. It will create a client which can be used to interact with the engine.
 3. It will (optionally) inject 3 fields in your test class:
-   1. `InMemoryEngine` - This is the engine that will run your process.
+   1. `ZeebeTestEngine` - This is the engine that will run your process.
 It will provide some basic functionality to help you write your tests, such as waiting for an idle state and increasing the time.
    2. `ZeebeClient` - This is the client that allows you to communicate with the engine.
       It allows you to send commands to the engine.
-   3. `RecordStreamSource` - This gives you access to all the records that are processed by the engine.
+   3. `RecordStream` - This gives you access to all the records that are processed by the engine.
       It is what the assertions use to verify expectations.
 This grants you the freedom to create your own assertions.
 4. It will take care of cleaning up the engine and client when the testcase is finished.